GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 ## 11 Alloy Model

+\lstinputlisting[language=alloy]{alloymodel.als}
+\newpage

 ## 12 Used tools

 - Atom (with MarkDown Preview Plus package) for writing Pandoc MarkDown with syntax highlighting and the preview feature.
-- Pandoc to craft the Tex document from the MD one and the pdf from the from the Tex.
+- Pandoc to craft the LaTeX document from the MD one and the pdf from the from the LaTeX.
-- TexShop to edit the Tex document
+- TexShop to edit the LaTeX document
-(credits to https://github.com/Angtrim/alloy-latex-highlighting for the Alloy syntax highlighting).
+(credits to [_Angtrim_](https://github.com/Angtrim/alloy-latex-highlighting) on GitHub for the Alloy syntax highlighting).
 - Alloy analyzer 4.2.
 - Signavio for the use case, class and activity diagrams.
 - Draw.io for the sequence diagrams.